The Best Low-Mileage Car Insurance Companies (2024)

 $1,805

-Mileage makes the biggest difference for drivers over age 55.
+Mileage makes the biggest difference for drivers over the age of 55.
 In this age category, low-mileage drivers pay approximately 18% less for coverage than drivers with an average annual mileage.

-Keep in mind Mileage is just one factor in the cost of car insurance.
-Your driving record, credit score, ZIP code, and age will all have a bigger impact on your premiums.
+Keep in Mind: Mileage is just one factor in the cost of car insurance.
+Your driving record, driving history, credit score, ZIP code, and age will all have a bigger impact on your premiums.

-Not sure if you’re really low-mileage?
-Here’s the average annual mileage for every age group:
+Here’s the average annual mileage for Americans in every age group:

 • 16 to 19: 7,624